Lomeda-Joshua/Lomeda-Joshua/README.md

 - 👋 Hi, names Joshua!
-- 🌱 I’m building projects and learning the React library for web development projects. <span>I'm also learning Java for system's development</span>
+- 🌱 Currently learning and building projects from the React library for web development application.
+My profile may be not that much for now but consistent reading, practicing, and improvement will fill this up and show off some of my skills in the future.
-- 📫 You can check my public repos and projects in thie profile for your reference.
-You can reach me here at my gmail joshualomeda.e14@gmail.com
+- Thanks for stopping by!

 <!---
 Lomeda-Joshua/Lomeda-Joshua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.